Meet The Founder

 The next morning, he woke with a supernatural love and burden for the people all around him.
 The Lord gave him courage that he never had before to speak to crowds, and he continued to preach for the next seven years in North India.
 As a field evangelist and regional coordinator, he was responsible for the members of his teams and the planning of each day.
 His future wife, Gisela, was also serving with the mission movement at the same time, and he knew in the brief times they spent in each other’s company, that he had found someone who shared the same vision and calling.

 In 1971, Yohannan was invited to spend a month in Singapore at a new institute founded by John Haggai.
 Here, he was challenged by Haggai to do something significant with his life for God’s glory.
-His time at the institute had produced a restlessness that eventually led him to leave India in search of God’s ultimate will in his life.
+His time at the institute had produced a restlessness.
+That restlessness eventually led him to leave India in search of God’s ultimate will in his life.
 In 1974, he came to the United States, where he received his theological training at Criswell College.
 After his first term, he and the young woman who had inspired him with her heart for missions, Gisela, were married.

 Remembering the Millions in Asia